Resources

 How to Write an Introduction

 Kate Saenko's system to nail the introduction.
+This is the method I use.

 book